ponsoc/ststeroids/README.md

 - When creating instances of StSteroids classes use `create` instead of calling `ClassName()`.
 This does not apply to the `Style` class
 - The flow's `run` method can no longer take parameters.
 Access a components state instead to aquire the require parameters
 - When calling a flow, use `dispatch()` instead of `run()`
 - If you previously implemented your own logic for using the `router` class.
-Please consider using the new Steroids app style.
+Please consider using the new Steroids app style

 0.1.17